Coherent six-functor formalisms: Pro vs Solid: Introduction

 \subsection{Acknowledgments}

-The author thanks Andreas Bode for organizing the condensed seminar in BUW last semester; it was during the preparation of his talk that the author noticed the possible connection between the two constructions of $j_!$.
-He is also grateful to Andreas for many intense discussions on this topic and for providing detailed feedback on an earlier draft of this paper.
-The author further thanks Kay Rülling for several discussions, for reading the draft, and for pointing out an error in an earlier version.
-Thanks are also due to Oliver Braunling for answering a question regarding \cite{BGW} and for several discussions around general topological groups, and for pointing out the references \cite{Prosmans} and \cite{Wilson}.
-Joshua Mundinger kindly pointed out a problem in the proof of \Cref{Phi1FF} in the first version, and now this is fixed.
-Finally, the author thanks Chirantan Chowdhury, Mikhail Tkatchenko, Jorge Galindo Pastor, Matthias Wendt, Erik Barinaga, Ziqian Yin, and Julian Reichardt for related discussions or email exchanges.
+The author thanks Andreas Bode for many intense discussions on this topic and for providing detailed feedback on an earlier draft of this paper.
+He is grateful to Kay Rülling for helpful discussions and for pointing out an error in an earlier version.
+Thanks are also due to Oliver Braunling for several conversations regarding general topological groups, and for pointing out the references \cite{Prosmans} and \cite{Wilson}.
+In addition, the author thanks Chirantan Chowdhury, Jorge Galindo Pastor, Joshua Mundinger, Mikhail Tkatchenko, and Matthias Wendt for helpful email exchanges.
+Finally, the author is highly grateful to the anonymous referee for a detailed report, which provided the opportunity to clarify and carry out many of the detailed arguments.